USM Thesis Guidelines

 Illustrations and Inserted Material

-Graphs, diagrams, photographs and other material included in a thesis must be on paper that meets the specifications described above.
-While photocopies of graphs, diagrams and similar illustrations are permitted, xerographic copies of photographs are not acceptable.
+Graphs, diagrams, photographs, and other material included in a thesis must be on paper that meets the specifications described above.

 Copies and Binding